chspoerlein/selectivity_tutorial/README.md

 ![](selectivity_tutorial_files/figure-markdown_github/adjusted_regions-1.png)

 First of all, all regions depicted have outmigration ratios greater 1 suggesting that all of them have higher outmigration rates than expected giving their actual population size.
 From a substantive standpoint, all cases identified appear to be important sending regions.
-In addition, cases that seemed of little important seem to be much more influential taking outmigration rates into account (i.e, the Turkish Malatya region).
-A second important points relates to the number of regions each country is divided into.
+In addition, cases that seemed of little important seem to be much more influential taking outmigration rates into account (i.e., the Turkish Malatya region).
+A second important point relates to the number of regions each country is divided into.
 Given that, for example, China has 32 regions, having a few show up as strong outliers with moderately high outmigration rates is probably not the best incentive to invest much time and money into collecting regionalized data.
 Turkey has an even larger number of regions, however the extent of bias given outmigration rates probably represents a higher incentive to go the extra mile and collect additional data.

 To summarize, a region showing up as a strong outlier among the bias estimates should not be taken as an automatic red flag but rather requires a careful weighing up of collecting more detailed data or accepting that measurement error will likely exceed predefined levels for a small subset of the data.